-The price of a gallon of gasoline jumped again on Friday, hitting its highest level in a year and a half.
-Surging oil prices, now above $90 a barrel, suggest that the increases will continue.
+The price of a gallon of gasoline hits its highest level in a year and a half on Friday.
+Surging oil prices suggest that the increases will continue.

 Why This Matters